-Parking is free throughout Eastern Market, including in the Eastern Market Parking Garage on Riopelle Street (except on tailgating Sundays).
+Parking is free, including in the parking garage on Riopelle Street (except on tailgating Sundays).
 There is also the large south parking lot near Russell Street and the Fisher Freeway Service Drive.

 Detroit Lions Tailgating

-Detroit Lions fans are loyal to the core, and every home game day you’ll find them tailgating in Eastern Market.
+Detroit Lions fans are loyal to the core, and every home game day you’ll find them tailgating in the market.
 Tailgating is open to all, however you will need to purchase a permit.

 For more information on Eastern Market’s rich history, a directory of vendors (with links to their websites) and downloadable maps of the district and surrounding area, use our Eat, Shop, Stay + Play in the D map.